Author: Justin Schmid

 It’s also possible that certain laws may require organizations to preserve recordings and reports for a certain time after a triggering event.
 They could be open to legal action if they don’t comply.

 The Key to Success with Driver-Facing Dash Cams

-If your organization plans to use rear-facing dashcams, it’s critical to be aware of the laws.
+If your organization plans to use driver-facing cameras, it’s critical to be aware of the dash cam laws and other related legal matters.
 This isn’t always easy because they can vary from jurisdiction to jurisdiction.

 But getting employee buy-in, being transparent, and emphasizing the possibility to help them in an accident can help.
 By engaging in an open conversation with drivers about how this technology can help exonerate them during events when they were not at fault, or even reward their continuously good driving habits – you are far more likely to receive their buy-in for dash cams.

 This type of insight makes for safer roads and helps reward good drivers by providing context of the events.
 For example, in the past, if a driver is flagged for a harsh braking event it was always seen as a negative driver event (aggressive driving).
 Now with cameras in the equation, you can see the context around a harsh braking event.
 If a driver brakes harshly, but it is because a child ran out into the street, you can discern that event was actually the result of the driver being alert and thus rewarded for his/her actions.
 This allows organizations to reward that driver for making the right decision.